Pop culture and entertainment-centric content tends to have a leg-up on more traditional businesses when it comes to being interesting.

 The best way to improve SEO over the long term is to make changes in an iterative process.
 Measure how effective your content currently is, make one change at a time, and take more measurements to see how each change affects your overall impact.
 This way, you’ll know exactly which changes to exaggerate and how to improve your content further in the future.
 Remember content marketing is a long-term strategy, so don’t be discouraged if it takes a while to find your perfect groove.

 Interesting content isn’t just about making your job more fun or making your content more likely to attract visitors (though those are nice perks).
 It’s also about making your brand more relatable, and making your industry more approachable.
 It’s about forging better, more personal connections with your potential customers, increasing your conversion rate, and entering into new client relationships with a warmer foundation.
-All of this starts with more interesting content—and these tips will help you get there.
+Your blog starts with more interesting content—and these tips will help you get there.

 Even if you don’t work in a traditionally “boring” industry, you can use these strategies to make your content more exciting, and therefore more appealing to your target audience.
 With practice, you’ll become even better at making your content more fun to read, and before you know it, it will all come naturally.